-Applicants may claim points in either A or B. Applicants claiming points in A may also claim one (1) point in C.
+Applicants may claim points in A or B. Applicants claiming points in A may also claim a point in C.

-A. Waiver of Qualified Contract Right - Up to 5 Points
+A. Waiver of Qualified Contract Right - 5 Points

-- 1. Five (5) points to Owners willing to forgo the Qualified Contract "cancellation option." - 2.
-Three (3) points to Owners willing to forgo the Qualified Contract "cancellation option" for at least ten years. - 3.
-One (1) point to Owners willing to forgo the Qualified Contract "cancellation option" for at least five years.
+- 1. 5 points to Owners willing to forgo the Qualified Contract "cancellation option." - 2.
+3 points to Owners willing to forgo the Qualified Contract "cancellation option" for at least 10 years. - 3.
+1 point to Owners willing to forgo the Qualified Contract "cancellation option" for at least 5 years.